benc-uk/gsots3d/readme.md

 A library for *Getting S&ast;&ast;t On The Screen in 3D*

-An opinionated set of abstractions and wrappers around twgl and WebGL APIs to make it easy to get 3D stuff happening in your browser.
+A way to (hopefully) make it easy to get 3D stuff happening in your browser.
+An opinionated set of abstractions and wrappers around WebGL & twgl.

 Features
-- Model meshes, with loading & parsing of OBJ with MTL
+- Models: Meshes with loading & parsing of OBJ & MTL
+- Materials with texture mapping, specular maps
+- Lights: directional (global) and multiple point lights
-- Primitives; sphere, cube, plane
+- Primitives: sphere, cube, plane
-- Phong and Gouraud shaders
+- Rendering: Phong and flat-Gouraud shading modes
-- Texture mapping
-- Camera modes
-- Multiple lights (one actually)
+- Camera: Perspective and orthographic

 ## 📝 Documentation